T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+## Project name: Video Game Recommendation System

+#### Overview : A system for suggesting video games based on the criteria of the user (the gamer).
+The user must answer some questions in order for the system to know its requirements and then display a list of suggested games.

-#### As a customer I should be able to do the following :
+#### As a user I should be able to do the following :
-- Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
+-Determined my criteria for games (rating, genre, my platform) -Get recommended games based on my criteria
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .
+-Get more information about a specific game from recommended games -Search for other games again

 #### Usage :
- Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
- - type in list_products to show all the products in the grocery.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
- - and so on...

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.
+-Type in the genre from the following list: Shooter, Narrative, Sports, or Platformer -Type in the minimum rating (out of 10)
+-Type in the platform from the following list: PC, PlayStation, Xbox, Nintendo Switch -If you want more information about the recommended games; type in 'y' for yes or 'n' for no -Type in the title of the game you want more information about it (from the recommended games list) -If you want to search for other games; type in 'y' for yes or 'n' for no